DoctorWkt/CSCvon8/journal.md

 ## Sun 28 Apr 14:56:03 AEST 2019

 I've wired ARlo up to the data bus and the ALload inverted signal and I saw it load $FF, excellent.
-Ditto the ARho chip.
+Ditto the ARhi chip.
 I'll stop now.
 What's left to wire up: the B reg data load side, the A & B to the ALU, the ALUop to the ALU, the ALU to the data bus, and the data bus write demux.
 So overall about 3/4 done.
 A few misc. things: finish off the Jump logic